Kurorin-fs/Kuro_B787-8_Installer/index.md

 <details><summary><strong>IRS/Battery does not activate.</strong></summary>

-- is because of interference from older Light Mod (e.g.:NewLight mod)
+- is because of interference from outdated Light/Improvement Mod (e.g.:NewLight mod)

-  Fix: Remove light mods from Community
+  Fix: Remove mods for B787-8 from Community
   >If you’ve been using Newlight, Remove:
   >z-Newlight-settinglight-AS-B787-10
   >z-Newlight-settinglight-Kuro_B787_8